 The term Ayurvedic constitution refers to the unique blend of doshas that comprise your body, mind & emotions.
 Some may have one predominant dosha that rules their constitution or some may be considered duel doshic or even tri-doshic.
 The beauty about Ayurveda is that it does not believe in a “one size fits all” prescription for health & wellness.
 Instead, it looks at each person as an individual with a unique expression of the elements.
 It sees each tendency, symptom or disease as an indicator of the person moving away from their natural balance or prakruti.

-A common misconception is that when we attempt to bring ourselves back into alignment, we are trying to equalize vata, pitta & kapha in our mind, body experience.
+A common misconception is that when we attempt to bring ourselves back into alignment, we are trying to equalize vata, pitta & kapha in our mind & body.
 Yet, this is not the goal.
-Balance means that vata, pitta & kapha are restored to your unique prakrutic state of being.
+Balance means that vata, pitta & kapha are restored to your unique prakruti, or natural state of being.

 VIKRUTIVikruti is when you are experiencing an imbalance in your body, mind or emotions.
 Any imbalance signifies that one or more of your doshas are out of alignment & you are in a current state of vikruti.
 This state happens when you are experiencing a tiny blemish to a much greater imbalance like chronic cystic acne.
 Doshic imbalances notify you to make changes in your current state of being in order for your doshas to return home to their ideal state of balance, your prakruti.